Human Resource Management (HRM) Table of content:

 - Social media platforms: These provide a cost-effective way to advertise open positions and engage with a diverse range of candidates.

-Drawbacks of Internal Sources of Recruitment
+Advantages & Disadvantages of External Sources of Recruitment

-Benefits of External Sources of Recruitment
+Advantages of External Sources of Recruitment

 Fresh Perspectives: External recruitment brings fresh perspectives and new ideas to the organization.
 New employees may offer innovative solutions to existing problems, contributing to the company's growth.
+For example, a marketing firm hiring an external candidate with experience from a different industry could bring valuable insights into untapped markets.

 Larger talent pool: External recruitment increases the likelihood of finding individuals with specialized skills that are not currently present within the company.